abumq/project-islam/README.md

  - Write extension (Programming)
  - Write API documentation

-If you wish to write programs, you must be able to write good C++ code that is efficient, memory friendly and easy to read.
+If you wish to program, you must be able to write good C++ code that is efficient, memory friendly and easy to read.
 Every C++ code will go through code-review to ensure quality (readibility, memory efficient, fast algorithms) -

-Please note we prefer use of pointers over passing by references but you may find very little code that does it and will be refactored later if not sooner.
+Few notes on programming:
+ - Use pointers over passing by references